 - You're expecting twins, triplets, or other "multiples"

 Keep in mind, if your doctor says "no sex," that may include anything that involves orgasm or sexual arousal, not just intercourse.
 Discuss it so you’re clear on what they mean.

-Every woman's experiences during pregnancy are different -- including how she feels about sex.
+Every woman's experiences during pregnancy are different -- including how they feel about sex.